Obama returns fire at Republicans over gas prices

 MOUNT HOLLY, North Carolina (Reuters) - President Barack Obama, under Republican attack for high gas prices that could harm his re-election bid, urged Americans on Wednesday to have faith in alternative fuels and accused rivals of not telling the truth about the rising cost of energy.

-For the second time in less than a week, Obama railed against “phony” quick fixes to the nation’s energy challenge as he visited the election battleground state of North Carolina.
+For the second time in less than a week, Obama railed against Republican calls for a return to $2 a gallon gasoline and what he dismissed as “phony” quick fixes to the nation’s energy challenge.

-It was another chance for Obama to draw a sharp distinction with his Republican challengers, who he says can talk of easy solutions on the campaign trail that he cannot consider as president.
-On Tuesday, citing his duty as commander in chief, he took a similar tack when he chided Republicans for “beating the drums of war” over Iran’s nuclear program.
+Visiting the election battleground state of North Carolina, which he narrowly took in 2008 in the first Democratic win in the state in decades, Obama took aim at Republicans vying to face him in the November 6 general election.

 “We are not going to be able to just drill our way out of the problem of high gas prices,” Obama told workers at a Daimler Trucks North America factory that makes vehicles that run on natural gas.